CAMSCSC/GitBook-Learn/software/audacity/audacity.md

 ![](start.PNG)

-The startup of the program yields an old yet easy to use interface
+The startup of the program yields an old yet easy to use interface.

 ![](open.PNG)

-Opening an audio track is easy and familiar
+Opening an audio track is easy and familiar.

 ![](opened.PNG)

 Trophies by Drake in Audacity which can be edited by scrubbing and highlighting and cutting or pasting however one wants.

 ![](record.PNG)

+Recording with Audacity is easy and allows for quick editing.